wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.5.4 =
-* Updated: Security updates for securimage captcha library
+* Updated: Security updates for securimage captcha library.

 = 4.5.3 =
 * Fixed: Found a few untranslatable strings in the admin panel and fixed them